byjg/php-uri/README.md

 An implementation of PSR-7 UriInterface

-PSR-7 requires URI compliant to RFC3986.
-It means the URI output will be always url encoded.
-The same is valid to create a new instance.
+PSR-7 requires URI compliant with RFC3986.
+It means the URI output will always be URL encoded.
+The same is valid for creating a new instance.
-The only way to store the plain password is using ->withUserInfo()
+The only way to store the plain password is using `Uri::withUserInfo()`

 For example: